Sunday, August 24, 2014

 1933 Goudey Varsity Football #5 (play side)

-All 24 Varsity Football cards feature a different collection of play outcomes, which you'd match to a given situation and track on the score chart.
-I've never seen score charts in the marketplace, so it's up to us to imagine exactly how it'd be played.
+All 24 Varsity Football cards feature a different collection of play outcomes, which you'd match to a given situation and track on Goudey's score chart, which appears on the flip side of its game rules.

-My guess is that players make the choice to rush/pass or punt/place kick from different spots on the field and flip cards face up to see what happened.
+Players make the choice to rush/pass or punt/place kick from your team's field position and flip cards face up to see what happened.
 You'd need a way to track down and distance and some sort of timer or allowed number of possessions.
-If you've ever seen a Varsity Football score chart, rules, or relevant scan, let me know!
-I'd love to know more about how such a set came to be.
+Someone at Goudey enjoyed writing out all this encouraging text!

 1936 Goudey Big League Gum, Oral Hildebrand